Sergei Rachmaninoff (1873–1943)

 Let me first warn you to be careful with the volume control.
-The sound here is quite amazing indeed.
-Seldom have I heard such crashing bass, yet never too loud to obscure the high register.
-The sonority is beautifully deep, the tone is warm and perfectly natural.
-Considering all that, some displaced furniture is a small price to pay.
-But the real reason to get this disc, especially at such a terrifically low price, is Lugansky himself.
+The sound is quite amazing.
+Seldom have I heard such crashing bass, yet never too loud to obscure the treble.
+The sonority has beautiful depth and presence, but the tone is warm and natural.
+Considering all that, a few bits of displaced furniture is a small price to pay.
+But the real reason to get that disc is Nikolai Lugansky himself.

 That a youth of 20 could play Rachmaninoff’s Second Sonata with such combination of musicality and bravura all but defies belief.
 It is only too easy, especially for an eager youngster with colossal technique, to make a hash out of such daunting work, turning it into a cheap show-off.
 Not Lugansky.
 If anything, he clearly shows that the tons of negative criticism as regards the musical value of the sonata are hokum.
-This is a magisterial work that requires a great deal more than stupendous technique, namely a superior artistry, and Lugansky delivers the goods splendidly.
-He doesn’t have Horowitz's intensity, certainly, but he neither rushes the music, as Weissenberg often does, nor stumbles badly here and there as it happens with Ashkenazy.
+This is a magisterial work that requires a great deal more than stupendous technique, namely superior artistry, and Lugansky delivers the goods splendidly.
+He doesn’t have the intensity of Horowitz, certainly, but he neither rushes the music, as Weissenberg often does, nor stumbles badly here and there as it happens with Ashkenazy.
 My top prize for the most sensitive interpretation of Rachmaninoff’s Second Sonata still goes to Vesselin Stanev, but Lugansky is a sure runner-up; and sonically, as a matter of fact, he is way more impressive than Stanev.
-The Corelli Variations are equally mind-blowing, technically and musically, though here Ashkenazy puts a stiff competition.
+The Corelli Variations are equally mind-blowing, technically and musically, though here Ashkenazy, not to mention Lugansky himself 11 years later, puts a stiff competition.